SpaceK33z/cleanup-tool-for-plex/README.md

 # Plex Cleanup

 After you've automated your whole Plex server setup by setting up Radarr, Sonarr and a torrent downloader, you're all set and can download any movie or TV show in a second.
-Ultimately your disks end up getting full though.
+**Ultimately your disks end up getting full though**.
 You'll remove some torrents that you've been seeding for days anyway, remove some movies that are very big etc. A few days later you see that Radarr has downloaded the same movie you've deleted again, because you've only removed it from the filesystem.

 This tool intends to fix that.
 It very clearly shows you all the movies, TV shows and torrents that are on a given disk.
+You get advanced filters, can easily sort by size etc.

+**Project is still in early development**

 ## Features